StefanaInf/TJ25_1_MISS1_BICEADA_STEFANA/README.md

 - Secure Actuator endpoints: expose only health and info publicly; require auth for metrics.
 -> **exposed "/actuator/health",  "/actuator/info" with permitAll and ("/actuator/") required admin role**

+### Compulsory 7
+Mistakenly named Compulsory 6, im sorry.

+Cannot get Kafka to connect on my machine, tested connection both ways
+- host -> docker (succeceds)
+- docker -> host (succeceds)
+- service to docker (fails), connections times out and the request has a size of >1Gb??
+The topic has been created through which is weird, seems like a configuration problem

+uploaded my attempt :(